paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-06-22-eu_referendum.markdown

 {% endfigure %}

 ## Brexit and break things
 The week that I'm being asked to decide on Britain's future relationship with Europe, I find myself visiting the Netherlands.
 As I've walked around Amsterdam and Utrecht, I've seen people like me, bathing in the sunshine or dodging the frequent and heavy rain showers, enjoying a peaceful lifestyle we've grown accustomed too, one we increasingly take for granted.
 As we commemorate the centenary of the first world war and the second 70 years behind us, we see peace as the default setting.
-Yet Europe has been ravished by war in every century except this one; what will it take to change that?
+Yet Europe has been ravished by war in every century bar this one; what would it take to change that?
 Could Brexit be the catalyst?

 History doesn't repeat itself, but it does rhyme.
 In the aftermath of a deep economic depression, right-wing extremists are again gaining political influence within Europe and the United States.
 Meanwhile, Russia waits on the sidelines, encouraging instability and devision by [whatever means necessary][8].
 Forget breaking point, this year looks more like a tipping point.